The Turks and Caicos Islands Rock Iguana

 Burrows

-Turks and Caicos Rock Iguanas tend to make their burrows in one of three types of terrains.
+Turks and Caicos rock iguanas tend to make their burrows in one of three types of terrain.
 On Little Water Cay (Iguana Island), Mangrove Cay, and the other sandy islands, iguanas hollow out burrows either in the light soil or into the very soft marine limestone.

-In the Chalk Sound National Park however, the tiny cays consist almost entirely of hard limestone, so iguanas adapt the natural small sinkholes and crevices as their homes.
+In the Chalk Sound National Park, however, the tiny cays consist almost entirely of hard limestone.
+There, iguanas use the natural small sinkholes and crevices as their homes.

 Where to See the Turks and Caicos Rock Iguana

-Iguanas are some of the easiest wild animals to photograph.
+Iguanas are some of the simplest wild animals to photograph.
 To get some great shots, try photographing them from their eye level.
 The iguanas on Little Water Cay are quite approachable.